 Day 5.
-Sunday, July 5: Cholet – Saint-Laurent-sur-Sèvre – Les Lucs-sur-Boulogne – Mont des Alouettes – Rochefort
+Sunday, July 5: Cholet: Saint-Laurent-sur-Sèvre – Les Lucs-sur-Boulogne – Mont des Alouettes

 Today journey to Saint-Laurent-sur-Sevre to pay homage to St. Louis de Montfort.
 The saint died here in 1716 while on his last mission.
 His crypt in the Basilica that bears his name is a focal point of devotion.
 He wrote The True Devotion to the Blessed Virgin Mary, and The Secret of the Rosary.
 Next to this church visit the Congregation known as the Daughters of Wisdom founded by Blessed Marie Louise Trichet, who since the age of seventeen devoted her life to caring for the poor and the sick.
 Next stop is Les Lucs-sur-Boulogne, famous for the massacre of its population on February 28, 1794, by the infernal columns during the Wars of the Vendée.
 The mortuary plates of the Chapel of Petit-Luc bear the names of the 564 people massacred.
-Drive south to reach the city of Rochefort for dinner and overnight.
+Return to Cholet for dinner and overnight.
 (BB, L, D)

 Day 7.
-Tuesday, July 7: Rochefort– Saint-Emilion – Lourdes
+Tuesday, July 7: Bordeaux – Saint-Emilion – Lourdes

 En route to Lourdes, stop at Saint-Emilion, a charming village in the middle of the red wine district.
 It dates back to an 8th-century hermit, St. Emilion, who dug out a cave for himself in the rock.
 A monastery followed, and by the Middle Ages, Saint-Emilion had become a small town.
 Stop at one of the many world-famous wineries to savor a glass of the region’s renowned wine.
 Continue to Lourdes for dinner and overnight.
 Tonight you may join the candlelight rosary procession.
 (BB, D)